MAXOUXAX/BouloBOT/README.md

-# BouloBOT
+# 🤖 BouloBOT

-» BouloBOT • An awesome BOT for Lyorine made by MAXOUXAX
+Custom Discord bot for [Lyorine](https://twitch.tv/lyorine)

-If you're facing a problem, please go in "Tickets" category, and if the bug isn't already reported, please create a new ticket in order to notify me.
+If you're facing a problem, please create a new issue after checking if an existing one exists.

-Thanks for the support.

-MAXOUXAX © 2019 - 2020
+MAXOUXAX © 2019 - 2022